vehicle-lang/tutorial/src/chapters/2-language.md

 intruderSpeed      = 4   -- measured in meters/second
 ```

-The fact that all vector types come annotated with their size means that it
-is impossible to mess up indexing into vectors, e.g. if you changed
-`distanceToIntruder = 0` to `distanceToIntruder = 5` the specification would
-fail to type-check as `5` is not a valid index into a `Vector` of length 5.
+The fact that all tensors types come annotated with their dimensions means that it is impossible to mess up indexing into vectors, e.g. if you changed `distanceToIntruder = 0` to `distanceToIntruder = 5` the specification would fail to type-check as `5` is not a valid index into a Tensor with dimensions `[5]`.

-Similarly, we define meaningful names for the indices into output vectors.
+Similarly, we define meaningful names for the indices into output tensors.

 ```vehicle
 clearOfConflict = 0